Our five-platformed programme is designed to help guests regain their lives.

 Mentoring: support from a volunteer-mentor with practical matters including CV-writing, interview practice, budgeting & access to benefits.

-Counselling: referrals to a partner at 96 Harley Street for counselling or psychotherapy.
+Counselling: referrals to a partner counselling service for sessions.

 TaskForce: ideal for those seeking to work, this course of 80 hours of volunteering/placement allows guests to develop their confidence, feel work ready, achieve a good work reference and receive guidance and feedback from local employers.